The independent resource on global security

 Netta Goussac

 Netta has particular expertise in legal frameworks related to the development, acquisition and transfer of weapons.
-Netta has provided legal and policy advice related to new technologies of warfare, including autonomous weapons, military applications of artificial intelligence and cyber and space security.
+Netta has provided legal and policy advice and undertaken research related to new technologies of warfare, including autonomous weapons, military applications of artificial intelligence and cyber and space security.
 Since 2017, Netta has participated in the UN’s Group of Governmental Experts on lethal autonomous weapon systems.
 From 2010 to 2013, she participated in the negotiation of the 2013 Arms Trade Treaty, and subsequently worked to promote universal adherence to its standards.

 Subject expertise